ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 A concrete way to understand the expectations for data submissions is to view the metadata templates for clinical, biospecimen and assay data available in Synapse's Data Curator App ([DCA](https://dca.app.sagebionetworks.org/)).
 For any given dataset, you may be submitting:

-- clinical data metadata template(s)
+- clinical manifest(s), e.g. Demographics, Diagnosis
-- biospecimen metadata template(s)
+- biospecimen manifest(s)
-- assay metadata template(s)
+- assay manifest(s), e.g. Bulk RNA-seq level 1
 - assay data files

 The first three items will be validated and submitted using the Data Curator App.
 The last item, assay data files, only needs to be uploaded to the synapse project itself.

 All data should be identified using HTAN identifiers.
-Please see the [HTAN Identifier SOP](https://docs.google.com/document/d/1podtPP8L1UNvVxx9_c_szlDcU1f8n7bige6XA_GoRVM/edit?usp=sharing) for detailed instructions regarding assigning HTAN Identifiers.
+Please see the [HTAN Identifier](../data_model/identifiers.md) section of this manual for more information regarding HTAN identifiers.

 !!! *Please review your data to ensure that it does not contain PHI.*
 !!!

-## Organize the data
+## Organize and upload your dataset to the Synapse Project

-Please organize your data in the following manner.
+Please organize your data using the flattened data layout described in Synapse's [Data Ingress Docs](https://dca-docs.scrollhelp.site/DCA/Working-version/HTAN/organize-your-data-upload#OrganizeyourDataUpload-FlattenedDataLayoutExample)

-:exclamation: :exclamation:  Need more information here.  (does HTAN use the flattened or hierarchy format?)

-## Upload your dataset to the Synapse Project.

 Data files can be transferred using the Synapse User Interface (Synapse UI) or programmatically.
 Please see Synapse's [Data Ingress Docs](https://dca-docs.scrollhelp.site/DCA/Working-version/HTAN/uploading-data) for more information on how to upload files.